jwdunne/jamesdunne.dev/content/posts/weak-spots.md

 But the opposite happened.
 We took to remote working well.
 So well, in fact, we ditched the office and became 100% remote.

 Had I not taken heed of that small HackerNews thread from five years ago, my life would be  much worse today.
 I'd still be living with my mum and dad.
-I'd probably be jobless.

 Here's what I learned.